helloworldzly/PBSanalysis/README.md

     ```
 4. Results
     - All MEV and PBS information from blocks is stored in daily-segmented data files for subsequent analysis

+## Reference
+[1] Qin, Kaihua, Liyi Zhou, and Arthur Gervais.
+"Quantifying blockchain extractable value: How dark is the forest?."
+2022 IEEE Symposium on Security and Privacy (SP).
+IEEE, 2022.
+[2] Weintraub, Ben, et al. "A flash (bot) in the pan: measuring maximal extractable value in private pools."
+Proceedings of the 22nd ACM Internet Measurement Conference.
+2022.

 # Contact
 We welcome discussions and collaborations from researchers and practitioners interested in the PBS mechanism.
 Feel free to reach out to our team at: zengly@pcl.ac.cn, zhangzihao2016@gmail.com.